-Folate is a vitamin that is important for cell growth and reproduction, and is vital for the healthy development of babies.
-Learn more about folate, and why it is added to some foods.
+Folate is a vitamin important for cell growth and reproduction.
+It is vital for the healthy development of babies.
+Learn more about folate and why the synthetic form, folic acid, is added to some foods.

 Review of folic acid fortification

-Before Covid-19, MPI was reviewing the approach to folic acid fortification in New Zealand.
-The work is now paused while MPI diverts resources to support the Covid-19 response.
+Before COVID-19, MPI was reviewing folic acid fortification of food in New Zealand.
+This work is paused while MPI staff support the COVID-19 response.

 What is folate?

-Folate is a B vitamin that is vital for healthy growth and development of blood cells and nerve tissue.
-Folate is found naturally in food, especially:
+Folate is a B vitamin found naturally in food, especially:

-- green vegetables such as broccoli, spinach, salad greens
+- green vegetables like broccoli, spinach, and salad greens

 - citrus fruit

 Folic acid is the synthetic form of folate.
-Folic acid may be added to some manufactured foods and drinks, or taken as a vitamin supplement.
+It is added to some manufactured foods and drinks.
+It may also be taken as a vitamin supplement.

 Folic acid and pregnancy

-The Ministry of Health recommends folic acid supplements for pregnant women and women looking to conceive.
+The Ministry of Health recommends folic acid supplementation for pregnant women and women planning a pregnancy.

 Folic acid fortification

-Fortification is when extra nutrients (such as folic acid) are added to food and drinks during manufacturing.
-Some foods can be voluntarily fortified with folic acid, including:
+Fortification is when nutrients are added to food and drinks during manufacturing.
+Folic acid can be added to:

 - breakfast cereals